waln0/i-like-trains-noah-nathan/README.md

    - Gradually add obstacle avoidance (other trains and wagons).
    - Consider handling cases where the direct path is blocked.

-### Other tools in client.py
+### Tools and parameters in config.json

+Some constants are available in the config.json file to customize your graphical interface:
+- `screen_width`: width of the game window.
+- `screen_height`: height of the game window.
+- `cell_size`: size of each cell in the grid.
+- `leaderboard_width`: width of the leaderboard.

-Some constants are available in the client for debugging:
+Some constants are available for debugging:

-- `MANUAL_SPAWN`: Automatic respawn when available.
+- `manual_spawn`: Automatic respawn when available.
 False by default, otherwise the player has to press the space bar.
-- `ACTIVATE_AGENT`: Activate the agent.
-True by default.
-If set to False, the agent will not be used.
-- `MANUAL_CONTROL`: Activate manual control.
-False by default, otherwise the player can use the keyboard arrows keys to control the train + `d` key to drop wagons.
-Only meant for debugging, will be False when grading.
+- `control_mode`: `manual` (by default) enables manual control of your train with keyboard arrows. `agent` enables agent automatic control.

 ### Logging System